Augmint/augmint-web/docs/developmentEnvironment.md

 ## Launch
 ### On testrpc

+Update to latest ucd-poc:
 1. `git pull` for latest ucd-poc version
-1. Launch testrpc in separate terminal window:
-   1. `nvm use 8.2.1`
+1. `npm install` if there were any node package changes in packages.json

+Launching:
-   1. `./runtestrpc` on windows: `runtestrpc.bat`
+1. `./runtestrpc` or on windows: `./runtestrpc.bat`
+1. in separate console:
+  `tuffle migrate` or
-1. `tuffle migrate` to overwrite existing migration: `truffle migrate --reset`
+  `truffle migrate --reset` to overwrite existing migration
-1. `cp ./build/contracts/* ./src/contractsBuild` (TODO: see [truffle-migrate issue #10](https://github.com/trufflesuite/truffle-migrate/issues/10) )
+1. `cp ./build/contracts/* ./src/contractsBuild` (TODO: this step is needed b/c of a [truffle-migrate issue #10](https://github.com/trufflesuite/truffle-migrate/issues/10) )
 1. `yarn start`

 ### On testnet